GSimonin90/reality-anchor-protocol/README.md

 We have developed a real-time web interface to interact with the models and visualize real-world data.

-# Features
+## Features

-## Social Data Analysis
+### Social Data Analysis
 The core system for monitoring and deconstructing digital narratives and identifying threats.

-* **Global Multilingual Processing**: Native support for processing unstructured input text in any language (including slang, dialects, and non-Latin alphabets).
-Users can force the AI to translate and output all forensic analysis, explanations, and strategic summaries strictly into 14 different selectable target languages (English, Italian, Spanish, Arabic, Russian, Chinese, etc.).
+* **Universal Translator & Global Multilingual Processing**: Native support for processing unstructured input text in any language (including slang, dialects, and non-Latin alphabets).
+An invisible background translation engine displays the original text alongside a direct translation in any of the 14 globally selected target languages.
 * **Universal Import**: Supports data ingestion via CSV (for Facebook, X, Instagram, TikTok), raw text paste, native YouTube URL scraping, direct Telegram JSON dump decryption, and Native Reddit OSINT extraction.
+* **Dark Triad Psychological Profiling**: Deep behavioral analysis of specific agents to quantify and visualize their levels of Narcissism, Machiavellianism, and Psychopathy using interactive Radar Charts.
 * **Adaptive Personas**: Selection of different analytical profiles to examine data through specific lenses: Strategic Intelligence Analyst, Mass Psychologist, Legal Consultant, Campaign Manager, or Custom Roles.
 * **Action Deck Generator**: Automated drafting of response strategies based on selected comments, including Counter-Narrative Threads, Official Statements, Legal Risk Assessments, and Engagement Strategies.
 * **Psy-Ops Target Profiler**: Behavioral analysis and profiling of specific users to identify motivations, emotional triggers, and recurring linguistic patterns.